Grading

 • An 'I' grade given in the Spring term must be made up by the last day of final exams in the following Fall term or earlier if required by the instructor.

-• The change of grade must be submitted via the Change of Grade Workflow by the Monday after the final exams in the term in which the work is completed.
+• The change of grade must be submitted via the Grade Change Report - Resolve Temp Grades by the Monday after the final exams in the term in which the work is completed.

 • The change of grade for an 'I' grade given for the term in which a student graduates must be submitted within 30 days after the last day of final exams for that term.